Spring Has Come: Production

-The drama marks the first time a non-Japaneses actor taking the lead role in a drama produced by the broadcasting station WOWOW.
+The drama marks the first time a non-Japanese actor taking the lead role in a drama produced by the broadcasting station WOWOW.

 Filming began in Japan in March then moved to Jeju, South Korea on April 15.
-Filming ended in May, 2017.
+Filming ended in May 2017.

 Original soundtrack

 List of episodes

 The first episode was aired four times for free for the watchers.